About the Delaware Valley

-EXECUTIVE COUNCIL AT LARGE MEMBERS
+EXECUTIVE COUNCIL MEMBERS

 Mary Ann Meyers

-Officer and Council terms and Responsibilities:
+Officer and Council Terms and Responsibilities:

 President – 1 yr. term.
 Responsibilities include overseeing all programs and activities of the Association, maintaining its fiscal viability, presiding over all meetings, and representing the Association vis-a-vis the national Society and other PBK Associations and Chapters.

 Vice President - 1 yr. term.
 Responsibilities include attending to delegated responsibilities from the President, serving as President when he/she is unable, and succeeding the President in the event that he/she is unable to carry out his/her duties and responsibilities during his/her term of office.